 9. The EDS forwards the third party ID and the token to the corresponding third party auth. server for authentication.
 The TLS link between EDS and third party Auth.
 Server is established in previous stage with mutual TLS authentication.

 10. The third party auth. server verifies whether the Token is a valid one.
 If so, the third party auth. server sends success response with the relevant third party subscriber data (e.g. E.164 number, name, department etc.) corresponding to the provisioned third party ID to the EDS.
 The EDS caches the data.

+Editor's note: The interaction with the Authentication server is FFS.

 11. The EDS informs the S-CSCF the authentication is succeeded.
 The S-CSCF downloads temporarily generated user data from the EDS.